-The temperatures in the areas varies from +1 to +28 Afghanistan (Afghan dogs are hairy) to +25 – +35 C in Yemen (Salukis have a little bit of silky longer guard hairs but not a lot) and all in between.
+The temperatures in the areas vary from +1 to +28 in Afghanistan (Afghan dogs are hairy) to +25 – +35 C in Yemen (Salukis have a little bit of silky longer guard hairs but not a lot) and all in between.

 Their bodies have also adapted to the heat, so the thermal system is able to deal with a higher heat burden than an artic breed without causing heat stress.
 This is down to generations of evolution.
 (Blood Chemistry Changes in the Saluki Dog Exposed to High Environmental Temperatures Author(s): Stephen Krausz, Jacob Marder and Uri Eylath Source: Physiological Zoology, Vol. 51, No. 1 (Jan., 1978), pp. 33-41)

-They are part of a group of breeds labelled as “pariah dogs” or primitive dogs that originates from Afrika, Middle east, South Asia, South Europe and Latin-American.
+They are part of a group of breeds labeled as “pariah dogs” or primitive dogs that originates from Afrika, the Middle East, South Asia, South Europe, and Latin-American.

-They all share the same body type but differs slightly in size and coat thickness depending on the average temperature in the area they are from.
+They all share the same body type but differ slightly in size and coat thickness depending on the average temperature in the area they are from.

 (Photo by Edvinas Bruzas on Unsplash)

 The look of the pariah dogs really shows how nature adapts the dogs to the environment they are in and that the warmer it is – the shorter/thinner the coat is. ( DeVito,Russel-Revesz & Fornio 2009)

 There are of course more breed types with coats adapted for their purpose – but I have chosen to show the ones that are mainly adapted to weather conditions to keep the text from being too long.